Soft Tissue Sarcomas

-Unless the lump is considered 100 percent benign (non-cancerous) based on the imaging studies, a biopsy should be performed of the lesion before any surgery is considered.
+Unless the lump is considered 100% benign (non-cancerous) based on the imaging studies, a biopsy should be performed of the lesion before any surgery is considered.
 Determining whether the lump is cancerous or not will impact which treatment is best for your child.

 Treatment for soft tissue sarcomas

-Treatment for soft tissue sarcomas vary, depending on the size, location, and rate of growth.
+Treatment for soft tissue sarcomas vary, depending on the type of tumor, tumor genetics, size, location, and rate of growth.

-At CHOP, experts at the Bone and Soft Tissue Tumor Program at CHOP take a team approach to treatment.
-Orthopaedic, cancer and other specialists collaborate to provide your child with individualized care and the best possible outcomes.
+The Bone and Soft Tissue Tumor Program at CHOP takes a team approach to treatment.
+Your child’s care team may include experts from several areas of medicine, including pediatric orthopaedic surgery, diagnostic or interventional radiology, oncology, radiation oncology and more, who collaborate to provide your child with individualized care and the best possible outcomes.